stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Running in Python Scripts
 -------------------------

-The RunModel sub-module allows for much more power and convenience when running the model or multiple instances of the model.
+The run_model sub-module allows for much more power and convenience when running the model or multiple instances of the model.
 The sub-module also houses the BulkRun class which can be used to automate and parallelize the running of many simulations.
 Usage of the BulkRun class is outside the scope of this example file and is gone over in depth in `this file <bulk-run-example.rst>`_.

-The core components of the `RunModule <../ApertureMapModelTools/RunModel/__run_model_core__.py>`_ consist of one class used to manipulate an input parameters files and two functions to handle running of the model.
+The core components of the `RunModule <../ApertureMapModelTools/run_model/run_model.py>`_ consist of one class used to manipulate an input parameters files and two functions to handle running of the model.
 Code snippets below will demonstrate their functionality.
 The examples here assume you are working with the files created at the beginning of the section `Running the Model`_.
 The first step is to run the Python interpreter and import them from the parent module.
 You will only be able to import the module if you used setup.py to install the it, or manually added it to a location on the Python path, i.e. site-packages.

 .. code-block:: python

     import os
-    from ApertureMapModelTools.RunModel import InputFile
+    from ApertureMapModelTools.run_model import InputFile
-    from ApertureMapModelTools.RunModel import estimate_req_RAM, run_model
+    from ApertureMapModelTools.run_model import estimate_req_RAM, run_model

 The InputFile Class
 ~~~~~~~~~~~~~~~~~~~